jamos-tay/aeutils/user_docs.md

 ![Select the correct property](img/select_property.png)

 - Check that the settings and inputs are valid.
 Read each script's documentation for more information.
+- If undoing a function doesn't work, try deleting whatever objects/keyframes were created and clearing property expressions manually (Alt + Click the stopwatch).

 # Rig